 Then dilute the infused vinegar with water – especially if using on counters like marble or porous stone counters.

-Feel free to use this strait in bathrooms, on glass, in sinks or anywhere you want things disinfected well.
+Feel free to use this strait in bathrooms, on glass, in sinks, to clean your yoga mat, or anywhere you want things disinfected well.

 Pour into a spray bottle and use like you would a disinfectant spray, and feel good about what you are using to clean your house!